nnirror/wax/README.md

 Applies a FFT-based bin threshold gate to `input`, passing only FFT bin frequencies higher than `threshold`.
 Values for `threshold` are normalized and clipped between 0 and 1.

 ## fold
 Folds any values in `input 1` below `minimum` or above `maximum`.
 If the input value exceeds `maximum`, the output will be the amount above subtracted from `maximum`.
 If the input value is below `minimum`, the output will be the amount below added to from `minimum`.

+## granular
+Generates grains lasting `size (ms)` from a loaded audio file, starting at the `position` point, which expects a float between 0 - 1.
+A new grain will generate every time `trigger` goes above 0.5.

 ## greater
 Computes the boolean representation of whether `input 1` is greater than `input 2`.